 Fourthly, you are the teacher and the English expert, but you and your students are collectively a team.
 They have a problem, and you have the solution, so try and create team spirit rather than the traditional teacher/student relationship.

-When students meet you halfway in a constructive working relationship, Business English is not only special, but it can also become an exciting and surprising area of teaching.
-As a result of your efforts to improve a few people’s lives, you are likely to have engaging and exciting classes, increased job satisfaction and a window into other people’s worlds.
+When students meet you halfway in a constructive working relationship, Business English is unique and can become an exciting and surprising area of teaching.
+As a result of your efforts to improve a few people’s lives, you will likely have engaging and exciting classes, increased job satisfaction and a window into other people’s worlds.
 You may also see and uncover opportunities in other areas of work.

 The CertPT BE accredited Business English teaching course

-If you would like to grow as a modern educator and become a Business English teaching specialist, find out more about the Trinity CertPT BE accredited Business English teaching course.
+If you want to grow as a modern educator and become a Business English teaching specialist, find out more about the Trinity CertPT BE accredited Business English teaching course.